kore4lyf/notes/bsv_blockchain_notes/hashFunction.md

 | nBits| The difficulty target in compact form| ffff7f20| "bits": "207fffff", "difficulty": "4.656542373906925e-10",|
 | Nonce| The "Number Used Once" which allows hashers to iterate through a block header value in search of a proof-of-work solution| 00000000 | "nonce": 0, |

 All spendable outputs from previous transactions are held by all nodes in their continuously updated Unspent Transaction Output (UTXO) sets.
 All new transactions submitted to the node network have their input UTXOs cross-checked against nodes' UTXO sets.

-Transactions that have been generated on the network and are yet to be timestamped into a block are stored in node memory pools or mempools.
-Nodes construct a Merkle tree from the transactions in their mempool to calculate the Merkle root to populate the Merkle Root field in the block header.
-Once a UTXO has been consumed as an input, it's no longer necessary for nodes to keep it in their UTXO sets, and its often pruned -- including its data payload.
+> Transactions that have been generated on the network and are yet to be timestamped into a block are stored in node memory pools or mempools.

+> Nodes construct a Merkle tree from the transactions in their mempool to calculate the Merkle root to populate the Merkle Root field in the block header.

+ > Once a UTXO has been consumed as an input, it's no longer necessary for nodes to keep it in their UTXO sets, and its often pruned -- including its data payload.

 ##### How is a Bitcoin Block Created?
-As transactions are broadcast to the BSV network to be added to the blockchain, each node validates them against the block consensus rules, then against their local policies.
-If received transactions pass validation, their TXIDs are added to the node's working Merkle Tree.
+1. As transactions are broadcast to the BSV network to be added to the blockchain
+2. Each node validates them against the block consensus rules, then against their local policies.
+3. If received transactions pass validation, their TXIDs are added to the node's working Merkle Tree.

-Nodes then send block header templates to their hashing pools with a range of nonce values to be iterated through with the aim of finding a proof-of-work solution.
-Once a proof-of-work solution is found, the block ID is finalized, and the resulting ‘proposed’ block is distributed to the rest of the nodes on the network.
-Once the majority of other network nodes have signalled acceptance of the newly found block by starting to build a block template using its block ID as the previous block hash, the block is considered won, and after 99 more blocks are added on top of it, its block reward UTXO becomes spendable.
+4. Nodes then send block header templates to their hashing pools with a range of nonce values to be iterated through with the aim of finding a proof-of-work solution.
+5. Once a proof-of-work solution is found, the block ID is finalized, and the resulting ‘proposed’ block is distributed to the rest of the nodes on the network.
+6. Once the majority of other network nodes have signalled acceptance of the newly found block by starting to build a block template using its block ID as the previous block hash, the block is considered won, and after 99 more blocks are added on top of it, its block reward UTXO becomes spendable.

 #### Proof-of-Work and HASH-256
 ##### What is Proof-of-Work?
 As referenced in the Bitcoin white paper, a proof-of-work system is a signalling mechanism that requires participants to demonstrate they have performed a necessary amount of work before they're allowed to perform a desired action.

-In Bitcoin, this is achieved by requiring participants (I.e., Bitcoin nodes) use HASH-256 on a serialised block header until they find a resulting message digest that’s less than a provided difficulty target value.
+ > In Bitcoin, Pow is achieved by requiring participants (I.e., Bitcoin nodes) use HASH-256 on a serialised block header until they find a resulting message digest that’s less than a provided difficulty target value.

 The preimage, second preimage, and collision resistance properties of SHA-256 – and in turn HASH-256 – ensure the only way nodes are able to find a proof-of-work solution is by brute-force; i.e., by hashing as many versions of the block header as they can as quickly as possible (iterating the nonce value in the block header), until they find a desired message digest.